Values, variables, and pointers

 Expression categories

-There are three expression categories in Carbon:
+There are three primary expression categories in Carbon:

 - Value expressions produce abstract, read-only values that cannot be modified or have their address taken.